 Backup settings that may be altered during run-time include the following: check database, incremental backup mode, file object backup mode, backup location, deactivation of backup BLOB, and deactivation of backup data, and full backup process setting.
 During runtime, backup modes may only be changed to a state where less data is backed up (except in the case of file objects).
-This may be useful, for example, if the database administrator wants to free up resources by changing the backup mode from "backup data and BLOB" to "backup data"
+This may be useful, for example, if the database administrator wants to free up resources by changing the backup mode from "backup data and blob" to "backup data only".
+The user must have DBA authority.

-Figure 7-1 Backup page of the Run-Time Settings window
+Figure 7-1 Backup page of the Run Time Settings window